niedzielski/mw-components/readme.md

 ## Design goals

+- Deploy to all test wikis before August 31, 2020: frwiktionary, hewiki, ptwikiversity, frwiki, euwiki, fawiki.
 - Modern developer workflow and user experiences.
 - Fully typed.
 Accurate typing improves comprehension for tooling and programmers.
 - Performant and intelligently divided with minimal required dependencies.
+- Reusable and shareable as an NPM package.
 - Well tested and robust.
 - Thoroughly documented for development and usage.
 - [Semantically versioned].
+- Practical MediaWiki compatibility.
+In/compatibility strategies are hopefully intentional, pragmatic, and ongoing.

 [Semantically versioned]: https://semver.org/